 - Using Zoom Webinars and giving you more control, avoiding “cat filters” being mistakenly used by your audience.
 (Just in case you want to avoid being an internet sensation, check Zoom’s suggestion to remove that filter)

-Gov. Spencer Cox named Alan Fuller as the new chief information officer for the Utah Department of Technology Services.
+Gov. Spencer Cox named Alan Fuller as the new chief information officer for the Utah Division of Technology Services.
 This position requires confirmation by the Utah State Senate.

 “Alan will bring a spirit of innovation and superior management skills to the state’s technology team,” Gov. Cox said.
 “His knowledge and experience as a tech executive will lead DTS into a new era of user-focused platforms for the public and high-level technology services for our valued state employees.
 I’m thrilled to have him join the team.”